mayee123/PhylogenyCG/README.md

 ## Usage

 #### Input
 This pipeline takes as input assembled genomes in fasta format.
 The genomes should be bacterial strains from the same species and include a reference genome.
 The path to the fasta files should be added to `nextflow.config` with the strain genomes being added to `params.genome` and the reference genome being added to `params.reference` .
-A test dataset is currently included and is located in the `data/` and `ref/` folders.
+A test dataset of _Listeria monocytogenes_ is currently included and is located in the `data/` and `ref/` folders.

 #### Output
 This pipeline outputs a tree in the newick format, named `clean.core.tree` located in `results/Fasttree`.
 It also visualizes this newick tree in a pdf format, `Rplots.pdf` located in `results/Visualization_ggtree`.
 To customize the tree, edit the R script located in `modules/local/script.r`